cossssmin/goodemailcode.com/docs/email-accessibility/text-in-images.md

 ---
 title: Text In Images
 description: Looking at some of the issues associated with including text in images.
+head:
+  - - meta
+    - property: og:title
+      content: Text In Images
+  - - meta
+    - property: og:description
+      content: Looking at some of the issues associated with including text in images.
 ---

 <div style="font-size: 12px">Last Updated: <time  datetime="2022-02-01">1<sup>st</sup> February 2022</time></div>